Yeti Cycles: Early history

-Yeti Cycles was founded in 1985 by John Parker in California, when mountain biking was gaining in popularity.
+Yeti Cycles was founded in 1985 by John Parker and several partners in California, when mountain biking was gaining in popularity.
 Parker was a welder who built movie sets in Hollywood and later became a mountain bike designer and racer.
-Becoming one of the sport’s guardians, he was inducted into the Mountain Bike Hall of Fame in 1997, and a trustee of NORBA Board of Directors for five years.
+Becoming one of the sport's guardians, he was inducted into the Mountain Bike Hall of Fame in 1997, and a trustee of NORBA Board of Directors for five years.

 The first mountain bike World Championships took place in Durango, Colorado in 1990 and the next year Parker moved the Yeti Cycles factory from California to Durango to be closer to the action.
 The company made a range of mountain bikes but was best known at the time for its iconic turquoise-colored FRO (For Racing Only) models.

 Early sponsored riders included John Tomac, and Juli Furtado.

 In 1995, Schwinn bought Yeti Cycles company and later sold it to ski company Volant in 1999 (now part of Amer Sports).